MrMandalNSU/pdf-read/README.md

 2. Run the Parser: `process_pdf(storage_path('app/pdf_client_test/TransalliancePdfAssistant_1.pdf'));` (Change the pdf name to test other formats)

 3. Tinker Console will print the parsing pdf outputs according to JSON schema: `storage/order_schema.json`

+4. If the Tinker can't find the parser, try running this `docker-compose run --rm app composer dump-autoload`

 ====================================================================================================